AIBE XXII Exam 2026: Eligibility, Registration, Enrollment Certificate & BCI Updates

 Explore more -> Eligibility Criteria | AIBE Syllabus | Exam Pattern | Result & Cut-off | Bare Acts for AIBE | Preparation Strategy

-- Enrollment with a State Bar Council as an Advocate
+- Are enrolled with a State Bar Council in India.

 What is AIBE and Who Conducts It?